Liang Qichao

-In his youth, Liang Qichao joined his teacher Kang Youwei in the reform movement of 1898.
+In his youth, Liang joined his teacher Kang Youwei in the Hundred Days' Reform of 1898.
 When the movement was defeated, he fled to Japan and promoted a constitutional monarchy and organized political opposition to the dynasty.
 After the revolution of 1911, he joined the Beiyang government, serving as the chief justice and the first president of the currency system bureau.
 He became dissatisfied with Yuan Shikai and launched a movement to oppose his ambition to be emperor.
 After Yuan's death, he served as the finance chief of the Duan Qirui cabinet and as supervisor of the Salt Administration.
 He advocated the New Culture Movement and supported cultural change but not political revolution.

 Biography

 Family

 Liang Qichao was born in a small village in Xinhui, Guangdong Province on February 23, 1873.
 Liang's father, Liang Baoying (梁寶瑛, Cantonese: Lèuhng Bóu-yīng; courtesy name Lianjian 蓮澗; Cantonese: Lìhn-gaan), was a farmer and local scholar, but had a classical background that emphasized on tradition and education for ethnic rejuvenescence allowed him to be introduced to various literary works at six years old.
 By the age of nine, Liang started writing thousand-word essays and became a district-school student soon after.
 Liang had two wives: Li Huixian (李惠仙; Cantonese: Léih Waih-sīn) and Wang Guiquan (王桂荃; Cantonese: Wòhng Gwai-chyùhn).
 They gave birth to nine children, all of whom became successful individuals through Liang's strict and effective education.
 Three of them were scientific personnel at the Chinese Academy of Sciences, including Liang Sicheng, the prominent historian of Chinese architecture.